Winter riding and Northern Lights

 - February: 28 - March 3rd

 - March: 7- 10 & 14 – 17 & 21 - 24 & 28 - 31

 - October: 10 - 13 & 17 - 20 & 24 – 27 & 31 – Nov 3rd

 - November: 7 - 10 & 14 - 17 & 21 – 24 & 28 – Dec 1

 - December: 5 - 8 & 12 - 15

 Winter in Iceland means a countryside ablaze with color and the Northern Lights dancing in the Arctic night sky.
 Enjoy visiting the best-known sights in Iceland, riding the Icelandic Horse along fine bridle paths and viewing a dazzling Northern Lights display after a great day in the saddle.
 Riding during the wintertime is an Icelandic tradition and a wonderful experience.

 We will take a tour and visit the Secret Lagoon where you can relax in the mineral-rich water.
-We will ride between rivers, Þjórsá and Hvítá and visit the Golden circle.
+We will ride along the river Þjórsá and visit the Golden circle.
 During the riding days, “tölt”, the special gait of the Icelandic Horse will be introduced to you while riding on the river trails, made for tölting.

-Get ready in the evenings to experience the unique tranquillity of the Icelandic countryside and gaze skywards to perhaps see green-colored Northern Lights dancing above you (weather permitting).
+Get ready in the evenings to experience the unique tranquility of the Icelandic countryside and gaze skywards to perhaps see green-colored Northern Lights dancing above you (weather permitting).

 • Individual travel insurance is not included in the tour price.
 We encourage clients to obtain relevant travel insurance before visiting Iceland.